Part 1: Principles

 A large mining corporation in the early 1900s sent engineers to a rural area.
 The mining engineers from their mineral discovery work believed the soils to be littered with gold.
-The mining company setup shop to tap the riches below.
-6 months later and 100 meters into the Earth, they found nothing.
+The mining company set up shop to tap the riches beneath.
+6 months later and 100 metres into the Earth, no gold was mined.
 The company could not fund further exploration in the region with opportunities elsewhere so they departed.

 A couple came along that year to buy the property.
-They heard what happened with the mining company then proceeded to get out their rusty shovel, sifting pan, and explore the grounds where the company dug.
-One foot in, the couple found a three pound nugget gold.
+They heard what happened with the mining company so they got out their rusty shovel and sifting pan then explored the grounds where the company dug.
+One foot in, the couple found a three-pound nugget of gold.
 Then another.
 And another.

-I am sick of seeing good ecommerce entrepreneurs who have worked their butts off doing a lot right to get sales, but they miss 20% of tasks that lead to 80% of results.
-You pour copious time into your products, thousands of dollars into a nice looking store, and hundreds of sleepless nights to get traffic, only to be left with sub-par sales (or none!).
-Unbeknown to you, you could be one foot from sales you dreamed about.
-Here is one example.
+Good entrepreneurs work their butts off doing a lot right to get sales, but they miss 20% of tasks that lead to 80% of results.
+Unbeknownst to you, you could be one-foot from sales you dreamed about.